 Get expert help

-There are many professionals who can provide practical help with energy efficiency, energy-saving technology and/or renewable energy.
-EECA also works with some industry associations to develop energy management programmes for specific sectors.
-Find out about the support available below, including organisations that can provide referrals or direct advice.
+There are many professionals who can provide practical help with energy efficiency, energy-saving technology and renewable energy.
+We also work with industry associations to develop energy management programmes for specific sectors.

 Building design and construction

 Green Star NZ accredited professionals are trained to advise on energy efficient building design and construction.
 The New Zealand Green Building Council website (NZGBC) maintains a directory of accredited professionals, including architects, engineers and project managers.